16658 Capstone Project: Property Development Analysis6cp; block: 1 x 3hrs introductory evening class, 5 x 8hrs workshop classes, on campus

 These requisites may not apply to students in certain courses.
 See access conditions.

-The class meets with and presents to a real client who is investigating the potential development/redevelopment of a particular site.
-As such, there is a strong focus on professional-level communication styles - i.e. using professional language, professional tone, and professional style of infographics in class communications, the proposal reports and final presentations.
-At least one representative from the client’s development team attends, when possible, the final presentations and the client receives a copy of the final report booklets.
-Visits to the proposed site, as individuals and/or teams, may not be possible this year due to Covid-19; for this reason, a site has been chosen that is less dependent on in-person site visits to complete the due diligence package analysis.
+The class meets with and presents to the proposed client who is investigating the potential development/redevelopment of an investment site that will be chosen by each of the teams.
+As such, there is a strong focus on professional-level communication styles i.e. using professional language, professional tone, and professional style of inforgraphics in class communications, the proposal reports and final presentations.

 Detailed subject description.